-Inefficient selling means selling for lower than you bought.
+Inefficient selling means selling for lower than you bought or after the product has expired.
 If you can't sell your services efficiently then you will have a hard time scaling.
 Sure, You can get one big contract but that’s going to be a rare occasion for most entrepreneurs.

 Think about the difference between growth and scaling.
 Growth in linear terms means a company adds new resources (capital, people, or technology), and its revenue increases as a result.
 Scaling is when revenue increases without a substantial increase in resources.
 Scaling is also known as increasing your ROI.
 All great entrepreneurs are able to sell their products efficiently AKA have a positive ROI.

 Growth increases your profit amount but scaling increases both your profit percentage and amount.